 Environmental Education Resources

-- Each year, two internships support delivery of a freshwater field study and public interpretive programs in Kananaskis.
+- Each year, two internships support delivery of a freshwater field study and public information and outreach programs in Kananaskis.